Ryka Aoki: Biography

-In 2021, she released Light from Uncommon Stars.
+In 2021, Aoki released Light from Uncommon Stars.
 She has described the book as being in part influenced by the story of Ted Ngoy, the Cambodian American entrepreneur known as the "Donut King", stating that she wanted "to open my own literary donut shop".
 Kirkus Reviews described the book as "filled with mouthwatering descriptions of food and heart-swelling meditations on music".
 Writing for Tor.com, Maya Gittelman described Light from Uncommon Stars as "often a joy to read ... also often painful to read", and being "written with profound catharsis, forgiveness when it’s due, and so, so much hope"; likewise, Alana Joli Abbott described the book as "an incredibly powerful story of hope and redemption" for Den of Geek.

+In 2023, she was also awarded the 2023 Jim Duggins, PhD Outstanding Mid-Career Novelist Prize by Lambda Literary Foundation and was given a $5000 prize.

 Personal life

-Aoki holds a black belt and has been head judo coach at both Cornell University and UCLA.